SoratobuMacaroniPenguin/max31865/README.md

 Ported from the Adafruit CircuitPython Library to work with Micropython.
 The original repo can be found at https://github.com/adafruit/Adafruit_CircuitPython_MAX31865.git.

-Tested on the RaspberryPi PicoWboard.
+Tested on the RaspberryPi PicoW boards.